 Lymph nodes get bigger when they fight infection.
 Lymph nodes that grow because of infection are called reactive nodes or hyperplastic nodes and are often painful when they are touched.
-An enlarged lymph node in a child is not usually a sign of a serious problem.
-Lymph nodes in the neck are often enlarged in children with sore throats or colds.
+An enlarged lymph node in a child or teen is most often a reactive node.
+For example, lymph nodes in the neck are often enlarged in children with sore throats or colds.
 But a large lymph node is also the most common sign of lymphoma.
-Lymph node enlargement is discussed more in Signs and Symptoms of Non-Hodgkin Lymphoma in Children.
+This is covered in more detail in Signs and Symptoms of Non-Hodgkin Lymphoma in Children.

-Spleen: The spleen is an organ under the lower part of the rib cage on the left side of the body.
-The spleen makes lymphocytes and other immune system cells to help fight infection.
+Spleen: The spleen is an organ behind the lower ribs on the left side of the body.
+The spleen makes lymphocytes and other immune system cells.
 It also stores healthy blood cells and filters out damaged blood cells, bacteria, and cell waste.

 Thymus: The thymus is a small organ behind the upper part of the breast bone and in front of the heart.
-Before birth, the thymus plays a vital role in development of T lymphocytes.
-The thymus shrinks and becomes less important as people get older, but it continues to play a role in immune system function.
+It's important in the development of T lymphocytes.

-Adenoids and tonsils: These are collections of lymphoid tissue in the back of the throat.
+Adenoids and tonsils: These are collections of lymph tissue in the back of the throat.
 They help make antibodies against germs that are breathed in or swallowed.
-They are easy to see when they become enlarged during an infection, which occurs often in children, or if a lymphoma develops.
+They are easy to see when they become enlarged during an infection, which occurs often in children.

-Digestive tract: Lymphoid tissue is also in the stomach and intestines, as well as many other organs.
+Digestive tract: Lymph tissue is also scattered throughout the stomach and intestines, and is in many other organs as well.